pmcjr/affective-mirroring/README.md

     ```

-    Example *.env* file that configures the application for a Watson Assistant service instance hosted in the US South region:
+    Example *credentials.json* file that configures the application for a Watson Assistant service instance hosted in the US South region:

     ```
     {